ZhijianZhou01/BioAider/Update_record.md

 ---
 ### BioAider V1.314 (Sep 2, 2020)
 1. Add the feature of looking for repetitive fragments.
-2. Add the feature of locating the protein to the nucleotide sequence
+2. Add the feature of locating the protein to the nucleotide sequence.

+---
 ### BioAider V1.334 (Mar 28, 2021)
 1. Add the following functions:
     (1) Viral *.gb file parser: Extract the information from virus *.gb file, such as host, collection date and country, reference article, etc. What's more, BioAider can be extracted and stored according to species relationship;